-Situation Description No response when applying calibration gas.
-Possible causes: The jumper on TP1A or JP1A has not been removed or the transport protect switch is on the ON position.
+Situation Description No response when applying Possible causes: calibration gas.
+The jumper on TP1A or JP1A has not been removed or the transport protect switch is on the ON position.
 When performing maintenance the drop of electrolyte on the measuring electrode has not been placed properly.
 Open the sensor and place a new drop in accordance with the maintenance procedure.
 A full scale reading.
 Possible causes: The jumper on TP1A or JP1A has not been removed or the transport protect switch is on the ON position.
 After sensor maintenance it might be that the sensor is still stabilizing.
 If there is any doubt about the stabilization time please contact your local sales office.
-The unit has not been properly calibrated or the zero potentiometer has been set to full scale.
+The unit has not been properly calibrated or Departs care as in compatibility the zero potentiometer has been set to full scale.
 Report: sensor incompatibility.
-When exchanging sensors in the SH-WAD the unit checks if the new sensor is compatible with the detection unit in ways of: sensor type (GS- number) target gas measuring range and units.
+When exchanging sensors in the SH-WAD the unit checks if the new sensor is compatible with the detection unit in ways of: detection unit in ways or. sensor type (GS- number) target gas measuring range and units.
 If a mismatch is found the error report will show.
 If a change over in sensor type, target gas or measuring range is required please contact your local sales office for instructions.
 Report: Low Electrolyte report.
 Possible cause: The electrolyte level in the refillable electrochemical sensor GS-[]HA/HS is too low.
 To refill the sensor perform a full maintenance procedure.
 The sensor/detector has been placed under an angle greater as specified.